8ta4/extension/README.md

 > What does the `extension` command do?

-It extends your life span by 10 seconds with its automatic installation and configuration of your browser extensions, unless you have OCD, in which case you lose 10 years.
+The `extension` command installs and configures browser extensions.
+It extends your lifespan by saving 10 seconds, unless you have OCD, in which case you lose 10 years.

 ## Installation